 1. Don’t Wait

 It’s important to start right away if you feel that there are issues in your marriage.
 You don’t want to wait until there is so much bothering you about the relationship that managing everything becomes too much.
-Procrastinating addressing things as they come up leads to a lot of pent up emotions, which can be overwhelming for everyone involved.
+Procrastinating instead of addressing things as they come up leads to a lot of pent up emotions, which can be overwhelming for everyone involved.

 2. Identify Issues & Goals

 When you identify an issue, it’s important to be able to talk about it and come up with goals for how to mitigate the concern.
-Sometimes an issue for one person isn’t an issue for the other, but it’s important to consider your partner’s issues as issues for the relationship as a whole.
+Sometimes an issue for one person isn’t an issue for the other, but it’s important to consider your partner’s issues as concerns for the relationship as a whole.
 Come together as partners, lay out the potholes, and identify goals to create a roadmap of how to get around these potholes.

 3. Commit to Changing